Skip to main content

 βš™οΈ Install Mercury

-1. Download Max8 for your Operating System through the link below
+1. Download and install Max for your Operating System at https://cycling74.com/downloads

-1. Launch Max8 after installing.
-It will create a Max 8 folder in your Documents.
-Go inside that folder and create an empty folder named Projects.
-The full path should now look like this: <User>/Documents/Max 8/Projects
+2. Launch Max.
+It will create a Max 9 folder in your ~/Documents.
+Create an empty folder named Projects inside ~/Documents/Max 9/.
+The full path should look like this: <User>/Documents/Max 9/Projects (on Mac).

-2. Download the latest version of Mercury by clicking on the green button code and download .zip.
-Unzip the entire folder in ~/Documents/Max 8/Projects.
+3. Download the latest version of Mercury here.
+Unzip the entire folder in ~/Documents/Max 9/Projects.

 πŸš€ Launch Mercury4Max

-Launch Mercury by double clicking mercury_ide.maxproj located in the folder mercury-v.x.x.x/mercury-ide or by running the following terminal command:
+Launch Mercury by double clicking mercury_ide.maxproj located in the folder mercury-v.x.x.x/mercury-ide.

-• ⏳ Now give it some time to load.
+• ⏳ Give it some time to load.

 • Mac Users: You may need to give some permissions under Security & Privacy Preferences.
 Please be on the lookout for any messages popping up.